- The 2019 ASL Election

 The 2019 ASL Election

-The 2019 Nominating Committee has nominated Russell Miller (Queens College CUNY) and Reed Solomon (UConn) for Co-Secretary-Treasurers, Anuj Dawar (Cambridge) and Paola D'Aquino (Campania) for the Executive Committee positions; and Ralf Schindler (Muenster) and Keita Yokoyama (KAIST) for the Council positions.
+In the 2019 election, Russell Miller and Reed Solomon were re-elected as Co-Secretary-Treasurers of the ASL.
+Anuj Dawar and Paola D'Aquino were elected to the Executive Committee, and Ralf Schindler and Keita Yokoyama were elected to the Council.

 Each of their terms is for three years and began January 1, 2020.